 What Is Laissez-Faire Leadership?
-Definition, Tips and Examples
+(Plus Advantages and Tips)

 What is laissez-faire leadership?

 Laissez-faire leadership is a method that assesses the unique talents of each employee and assigns responsibilities accordingly.
 Also known as delegative leadership, it's the direct opposite of autocratic leadership.
 With this leadership style, employees can use their skills and ideas to complete their tasks how they prefer, as long as their actions aren't adversely affecting the company.

 This type of work environment can be ideal for those who are not only forward-thinking and resourceful but also intelligent, dependable and confident in their skill sets.
 Industries that value innovation can also benefit from using a laissez-faire leadership style.